Internships! We have them!

 We are looking for interns in the areas of hard news, environment reporting, politics, sports, arts, music, books and more.
 The ideal intern is dedicated, loves journalism, fun and willing to throw him/herself into a story.

-To apply please send a cover letter introducing yourself and what area of journalism you’d like to work in (news, arts etc.,) a resume that lists work and journalism related background, including coursework, and three clips (articles written for class are fine) to email@example.com.
+To apply please send a cover letter introducing yourself and specifically addressing what area of journalism you’d like to work in (news, arts etc.,) and why, a resume that lists work and journalism related background, including coursework, and three clips (articles written for class are fine) to email@example.com.
 Feel free to supply references as well.